TianyiZhangNFA/RNQS/README.md

 # README.md

-## Folder py_packages contains the **qics** library which implements FA and NQS.
+## Folder py_packages contains the **qics** library which implements FA, NQS and RNQS.
 NQS is the core module of the proposed method QICS.
 Use *python setup.py install* to install.